Road Plowing and Sanding

 The City plows, sands and salts roads based on a priority system

 .
-Priority 1 routes are tended to first.
-The Priority 1 snow plowing routes in Lethbridge are:
+The busiest arterial roads, which we identify as Priority 1 routes, are tended to first.
+Priority 1 snow plowing routes in Lethbridge are:

 - Whoop-Up Drive

 - University Drive